-All recent work has been made from the timbers and metals taken from a 30ft Hastings and Rye fishing boat, ''Rosie Haze,'' RX320, (image above, as a working vessel on Hastings beach) which Nic bought and decommissioned in 2016.
+All recent work has been made from the timbers and metal from a 30ft Hastings and Rye fishing boat, ''Rosie Haze,'' RX320, (image above, as a working vessel on Hastings beach) which was bought and decommissioned in 2016.

-Nic's practice has always been driven by sustainable ethics and a natural affinity with repurposing wooden structures, especially boats.
-Her Father was a boat builder and the materials, structures and precision of his craft runs through and directs her as an artist.
+My practice has always been driven by sustainable ethics and a natural affinity with repurposing wooden structures, especially boats, my Father was a boat builder and the materials, structures and precision of his craft runs through and directs me as an artist.

-In 1994-2015 whilst living in Brighton Nic became interested in collecting driftwood and found objects.
-It soon developed into a business and she leased a disused fisherman’s arch on Brighton seafront and started her own studio / gallery.
-Here she became a founder member of the Brighton Artist Quarter.
-During this time, she worked with and influenced the development of Brighton's Wood Re-cycling Centre and from 2001 exhibited through open houses during the Brighton festival..
+Whilst living in Brighton 1994-2015, I became interested in collecting 'found' objects and driftwood.
+It soon developed into a business.
+I rented a disused fisherman’s arch on Brighton seafront, where I started my own studio / gallery and became a founder member of the Brighton Artist Quarter.
+I have worked alongside Brighton's Wood Re-cycling Centre and from 2001 exhibited through open houses during the Brighton festival.